 However, it contains ads and most of them get annoyed with it, but if you don’t want ads, then play the app offline.
-Sometimes, it takes time while loading the game.
+Sometimes, it takes time while load the game.

 RetroArch is an open-source project and it can load different types of ROMs.
 Moreover, it also allows you to play different consoles.
 It has an interface called Libretro, a well-designed interface that lets the players use cross-platform apps like location support, OpenGL, and camera support.

-It manages more than 80 programs hence it is an all-in-one emulator.
+It manages more than 80 programs; hence it is an all-in-one emulator.
 To configure the controls, it has in-built input remap.
 It allows you to save and load cheats.
-Many game systems are supported including SNES, NES, Genesis, Sega, and more.
+Many game systems are supported, including SNES, NES, Genesis, Sega, etc.

-For beginners, it might be not easy to use the interface.
-RetroArch uses a large space on your phone.
+For beginners, it might not be easy to use the interface.
+RetroArch uses ample space on your phone.
 And it has some incompatibility issues.

 6. SuperNDS (.NDS Emulator)

 It is a new emulator that works well.
 SuperNDS emulator supports different file types like ZIP, NDS, 7z, and RAR files.
-There are basic features available like save states, copy your own .NDS game files to SD card, and more.
+In addition, there are basic features available like save states copy your own .NDS game files to SD card, and more.